Photo credit: By National Park Service (http://www.nps.gov) [Public domain], via Wikimedia Commons – click the photo to visit the page.

 St. Augustine has much more to see than just the famous fort.
 It’s one of my favorite areas of the state.
 When you visit, plan to spend the entire day there, traveling through the city on trolley tours, taking a horse drawn buggy ride, shopping, eating, and visiting museums.
-The Ripley’s Belive it or Not is a good one.
+The Ripley’s Believe it or Not museum is worth a visit.

 5 thoughts on “The Famous Fort in St. Augustine That Was Built of Seashells”

 Pingback: Not the Best Week For Doing the Tourist Thing in St. Augustine – Seashells by Millhill

 Pingback: Disney Ticket Prices, Old and New | Seashells by Millhill

 Pingback: Tiny Coquina Shells Used to Build a Fort | Seashells by Millhill